rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS1.rst

    :alt: Main window

 At the top right, there is a presentation of connection status to the supervision system.

-If the box is green, the connection is ok.
-The IP address is also showing.
-When connection attempts are performed, the box is grey.
+* If the box is green, the connection is ok.
+The IP address is also showing
+* When connection attempts are performed, the box is grey
+* If there is no connection, the box is blue

-If there is no connection the box is blue.
+* If there is a connection error, the box is red

 Sites and objects
 ^^^^^^^^^^^^^^^^^